 - Master (2005 – 2011)

 - Comprehensive Skills Certificate (CSC): The CSC was offered from 1972 through 1988.
-This test is no longer offered, but the certification is still honored by RID (1972-1988).
+Although this test is no longer offered, the certification is still honored by RID (1972-1988).

 A few medical interpreting certificates and programs of note are:

-- Certificate in Healthcare Interpreting (CHI): This is a year-long program taught by Rochester Institute of Technology and the National Technical Institute of the Deaf in Rochester, NY.
-There is a total of 160 hours of classroom and online instruction that equips interpreters with extensive medical interpreting knowledge, practice, and application strategies.
+- Certificate in Healthcare Interpreting (CHI): This is a year-long program taught by the Rochester Institute of Technology and the National Technical Institute of the Deaf in Rochester, NY.
+There are 160 hours of classroom and online instruction that equip interpreters with extensive medical interpreting knowledge, practice and application strategies.

-- CATIE Center: The CATIE Center is housed at St. Catherine University in St. Paul, MN and they are part of a national consortium that focuses on medical interpreting skills development.
-Interpreters can participate in several of their workshops, immersions, fellowships, and their national symposium on healthcare interpreting.
+- CATIE Center: The CATIE Center is housed at St. Catherine University in St. Paul, MN and they are part of a national consortium that focuses on medical interpreting skill development.
+Interpreters can participate in several of their workshops, immersions, fellowships and national symposium on healthcare interpreting.
 While they do not award a certificate, medical interpreters may highlight their participation in the CATIE Center’s programming.

 - BA, MA, PhD: Interpreters often receive their training in two-year and four-year programs.
 Additionally, an interpreter can earn a Masters Degree and a PhD in interpreting, but none of these programs are specific to medical interpreting.

 As you can see, ASL interpreters can have several letters that follow their name, multiple ways they can strengthen their medical interpreting knowledge and skill, and several collegiate avenues to pursue.
-An interpreter can be nationally certified by RID and have certificates in medical interpreting, but those two classifications are not interchangeable.
-All hiring entities should require interpreters to have national certification (in good standing) and extensive medical interpreting experience and training.
-Now that we have outlined some of the most popular avenues to further an interpreter’s medical training, feel free to ask your interpreters about their training and qualifications; your patients will thank you.
+An interpreter can be nationally certified by the RID and have certificates in medical interpreting, but those two classifications are not interchangeable.
+All hiring entities should require interpreters to have national certification in good standing as well as extensive medical interpreting experience and training.
+Feel free to ask your interpreters about their training and qualifications; your patients will thank you.

 Site translation by Certified Deaf Interpreter Steven Stubbs.